 I’ve spent many hours listening to the best speakers and influencers at the United Nations.
 Many of them didn’t have a degree or any knowledge about how to make an effective presentation, yet when those leaders spoke, people listened.

 I’ve learned the hard way how to tell a story that brings people on board.

 While doing my PhD in international law and working for indigenous peoples’ rights I designed, led and fundraised for a United Nations human rights programme.
-The programme was one that the indigenous peoples were proud of and wanted to be part of, and it would help them to achieve their dreams.

 I had to sell my idea to the toughest bureaucrats on earth.
 I pitched it, was rejected, and pitched it again.
 I learned how to express the passionate hopes and dreams of this community and persuaded organisations to support us.
 In this process I learned about the elements that make up a great story and how balancing them makes a huge difference.

 I had the privilege of participating in some of the most crucial years of the development of the international indigenous rights movement.
 I’ve spent a lot of time trying to change the opinions of experts, diplomats and governments about human rights, equality and discrimination.
 I’ve learnt first-hand how stories can drive change, even in the most entrenched bureaucrats.

 When the international bureaucracy wore me out I returned to academia, although I didn’t last long.